analythium/shiny-load-balancing/04-docker-compose.md

 ## follow the logs
 docker-compose logs -f

+## shut down
 docker-compose down --remove-orphans
 ```

 The setup fails because the standard load balancing for scaling services is round robin, that is not sticky.

+The Caddy load balancing setting has no effect, because Docker is still adding its own load balancing behind Caddy.

+## Manual replicas

 We can add sticky sessions using [Caddy](https://caddyserver.com/docs/caddyfile/directives/reverse_proxy#load-balancing) for load balancing.